Azure/azure-osconfig/docs/architecture.md

 ## 5.5.
 Orchestrator Module

-In general, we can adapt OSConfig Management Modules to MC and Azure Policy by flattening their MIMs (all simple objects, one simple type setting per object) and matching desired with reported.
+In general, we can adapt OSConfig Management Modules to Azure Policy and Machine Configuration by flattening their MIMs (all simple objects, one simple type setting per object) and matching desired with reported.

 A new kind of OSConfig Management Module can be added: an Orchestrator Module loads other modules and execute combination of standard OSConfig module scenarios, without dealing itself with any direct OS configuration.
 There can be one or multiple Orchestrator Modules, each one of them using a different combination of standard modules, and/or using same modules but in different ways.
 The power of Orchestrator Modules is that they can wrap more complex scenarios in simple MIM models and thus work better with Azure Policy.

 # 6. OSConfig Universal Native Resource Provider (NRP)

-The OSConfig Universal Native Resource Provider adapter links OSConfig to the [Azure Automanage Machine Configuration (MC)](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/).
+The OSConfig Universal Native Resource Provider (NRP) adapter links OSConfig to the [Azure Automanage Machine Configuration (MC)](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/).

-Using MC and the OSConfig Universal NRP, we can create Azure Policies that automatically target for compliance audit or remediation all Arc devices in a particular Azure subscription or Azure resource group.
+Using MC and the OSConfig Universal NRP, we can create Azure Policies that automatically target for compliance audit or remediation all Linux Arc devices in a particular Azure subscription or Azure resource group.

-The Universal NRP is currently used with the SecurityBaseline module to audit and remediate the [Azure Security Baseline for Linux](https://learn.microsoft.com/en-us/azure/governance/policy/samples/guest-configuration-baseline-linux).
+The Universal NRP is used with the SecurityBaseline module to audit and remediate the [Azure Security Baseline for Linux](https://learn.microsoft.com/en-us/azure/governance/policy/samples/guest-configuration-baseline-linux).
 In the future the Universal NRP could be used for other scenarios.

 <img src="assets/5_guestconfig.png" alt="OSConfig NRP" width=70%/>

 For more information see [src/adapters/mc/README.md](../src/adapters/mc/README.md) and [src/modules/securitybaseline/README.md](../src/modules/securitybaseline/README.md).

-A fallback execution exists for policies that apply to more distros than OSConfig supports.
+A fallback execution exists for policies that apply to more distros than OSConfig has binary packages for.
 Per each check, if OSConfig is present, the NRP invokes it over the MPI REST API (case A) and if OSConfig is not present, the NRP executes the fallback case B where the NRP executes itself the respective audit and remediation checks:

 <img src="assets/6_fallback.png" alt="OSConfig NRP with fallback" width=70%/>